reachael/anomaly_detection/README.md

 ### insertPosition(A, target)

 This function takes 2 parameters: A and target.
-It return the position of which the value is greater than `target` and should be inerted in `A`.
+It return the position of which the value is greater than `target` and should be inserted in `A`.

 ### mergeSort(A, B, trans)